program development Team

 Sara believes students shouldn't let fear guide their lives: "Try to look at each new possibility, regardless of how scary it might be as an opportunity to learn, grow, and do something different.
 Be open to new experiences.
 Cast judgment aside and be willing to learn about a new culture, different ways of life and living."ORGANIZATIONAL MEMBERSHIPS

 Margit is originally from Slovenia and holds a degree in Political Science from the University of Ljubljana, Slovenia.
-Margit started traveling abroad at an early age and has since checked 20 different countries off her (long) ‘must visit’ list.
-During her studies, she participated in two study abroad exchanges—at the University of Miami in Miami, Florida, and at the University of Arizona in Tucson, Arizona—which gave her the opportunity to immerse herself in the American education system, culture, and customs.
+Margit started traveling abroad at an early age and has since checked more than 20 different countries off her long ‘must visit’ list.
+During her undergraduate education, she participated in two study abroad exchanges—at the University of Miami in Miami, Florida, and at the University of Arizona in Tucson, Arizona—which gave her the opportunity to immerse herself in the American education system and culture.
 Prior to joining CEA, she worked for the Embassy of Slovenia in Washington D.C. as a Consular Advisor.
-Margit speaks 3 languages: English, Slovenian and Italian.
+Margit speaks 3 languages: English, Slovenian, and Italian.